What You'll Learn

 - Analyze the science of climate change, social adaptation of human communities, and diplomacy efforts born out of the Framework Convention on Climate Change.

-- Navigate environmental policy, regulation, and legislation, including major environmental statutes as well as common and constitutional laws within the United States.
+- Gain environmental policy training that includes navigation, regulation, and legislation, including major environmental statutes as well as common and constitutional laws within the United States.

 - Lead effectively in a variety of organizational contexts using change management principles.